chargetrip/examples/README.md

 </div>
 <hr>

-Here you can find ready-to-run examples explaining how to work with Chargetrip API.
+Here you can find ready-to-run examples explaining how to work with the Chargetrip API.
 Each example has instructions in the corresponding README file.
-If something is not explained or you miss an example, please let know by opening an issue or contacting us in [Spectrum](https://spectrum.chat/chargetrip?tab=posts) chat.
+If something is not explained or you miss an example, please let us know by opening an issue or contacting us in [Spectrum](https://spectrum.chat/chargetrip?tab=posts) chat.
 We improve our documentation continuously, and your feedback is valuable.

 Available examples:

 1. Build a simple route [example](https://chargetrip.github.io/examples/route/);
 2. Select a car [example](https://chargetrip.github.io/examples/car/);
 3. Show stations on a map [example](https://chargetrip.github.io/examples/stations/);
-4. Show all stations using the Vector Tile Server [example](https://chargetrip.github.io/examples/tile-server/).
+4. Show all stations using the Vector Tile Server [example](https://chargetrip.github.io/examples/tile-server/);
+5. Build a route and display an Elevation plot [example](https://chargetrip.github.io/examples/route-path/)

 ## Installation and local development